 Treatment is usually fairly short term.
 We try to provide the best possible treatment in the most efficient way, but it’s up to you how many sessions you come along for.
 We are more than happy to recommend self-help books, You Tube videos, and other Internet resources you can access to help you make progress rapidly.

-Our services are available to all age groups, including children and young people.
+Our services are available to people aged fourteen and over.

 We also offer supervision to other CBT therapists, as well as counsellors and youth and community workers.